Rural Rental Housing Loans

 Fund Uses: Rural Rental Housing Loans are direct, competitive mortgage loans made to

 provide affordable multifamily rental housing for very low-, low-, and moderate-income families;

 the elderly; and persons with disabilities.
 This is primarily a direct mortgage program, but its

 funds may also be used to buy and improve land and to provide necessary facilities such as

 water and waste disposal systems.

-NOFA will indicate the information that applicants must submit in their project proposal:
+NOFA will list the information that applicants must submit in their project proposal

-The criteria the Agency will use to evaluate and rank project proposals; The deadline for
+including the criteria the Agency will use to evaluate and rank project proposals;

 Basic Instructions: 7 C.F.R.
 3560, HB-1-3560 and HB-2-3560